-- If a note or telephone call is not received from parents, the parents will be contacted where possible on the first day of absence by telephone, if not possible, then by letter.
-Please note: This is dependent upon the pupil concerned and their previous record. - Where there is no response, a second letter will be sent after three days of unexplained non-attendance.
-This may be followed up by a visit from a member of the School Staff and/or the Education Welfare Officer (EWO), if this is considered appropriate. - The Head Teacher is to be informed of any absence which: - Will require absence from school.
+- Where there is no response, a letter may be sent or a visit a member of the School Staff and/or the Local PSCO whichever is considered appropriate. - The Head Teacher is to be informed of any absence which: - Will require absence from school.
 There are occasions when absences are authorised, due to exceptional circumstances such as if Service Children's parents return from deployment. - Appears irregular (below 90%). - Shows regular patterns, e.g. repeated absence on the same day(s) of each week. - Is unexplained, i.e. unauthorised. - The Head teacher may have contact with the EWO and raise any issues causing concern.
 Staff will have advance notice of any such meetings and should alert the Head Teacher to any issues which may be concerning them. - Following referral of any matter to the E.W.S., the School will take part fully in monitoring the situation and work fully with the relevant parties and agencies in the interest of the individual child.
 Such monitoring and co-operation may well concern matters other than those directly relating to attendance issues.